sj-wtf/consulting-website/_services/5-sre-and-observability-consulting.md

 ---
-title: "Custom Software Development"
+title: "SRE and Observability Consulting"
-date: 2024-05-30T00:00:00-5:00
+date: 2024-05-27T00:00:00-5:00
-weight: 4
+weight: 5
 ---

-Have a business process that takes up a lot of your time?
-Wish you were doing something else?
-Why not automate it?
+Are you plagued by downtime, and you don't know why?
+Have some bugs you just can't find?
+MN Cloud Consulting can illuminate the dark corners of your IT landscape.

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)